-3 Benefits of panoramic cameras
+2 Benefits of panoramic cameras

 With a panoramic camera, you essentially get several cameras rolled into one.
 By reducing the number of cameras, you make installation and operation easier and more cost-efficient.
 For example, you need less cabling and less ports on your network switch.
-In most cases, you also need only one software license per panoramic camera, since only one IP address is used.
+It makes your surveillance system easier to manage.

-Which type of panoramic camera to use depends on the purpose of the surveillance: what type of scene you have, which level of resolution you need and which distance you have between the camera and the scene.
-See Section 8 for more information about choosing the right panoramic camera.
+The type of panoramic camera to use depends on the purpose of the surveillance: the type of scene you have, the level of resolution you need and the distance between the camera and the scene.
+See section 8 for more information about choosing the right panoramic camera.